2021 / 2022 ACG Young Physician Leadership Scholars

 - Is a fellow of ACG – FACG, MACG

-- Commitment of the applicant to attend the Governors’ Fly-in April 2022 (April 7-8; travel expenses covered by ACG)
+- Commitment of the applicant to travel to Washington, DC and attend the Governors’ Fly-in late March or April 2023 (travel coordinated by ACG)